What is marketing resource management?

 After the solution has been implemented, most vendors provide training to help with the onboarding process.
 This includes personal demos, tutorial videos, and in-house implementation training.

 Want to become an MRM expert?
-Download our free 70-page e-book, the Definitive Guide to Marketing Resource Management, and find the answers to all your MRM questions!
+Download our free 70-page e-book, the The definitive guide to digital asset management, and find the answers to all your MRM questions!